-Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page working world.
+Course #: 508100 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page

 College and Career readiness is a focus.
 Students connect the link between interests, college majors, and future careers by analyzing career clusters.
-Students come away from this course understanding how smart preparation and skill development in high school can lead into expansive career opportunities after they have completed their education and are ready for the
+Students come away from this course understanding how smart preparation and skill development in high school can lead into expansive career opportunities after they have completed their education and are ready for the working world.

-Community Health Services I
+Community Health Services I Course #: 509600

-Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page pages terminology.
+Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page pages

+Description: This course introduce students to allied and professional healthcare careers, systems, and basic terminology.
 Upon completion of this class, students will be able to research career research opportunities in the healthcare field, illustrate the roles and responsibilities of healthcare professionals, describe the difference between the types of hospital systems, demonstrate knowledge of basic safety rules including infection control, anatomy and physiology, build on knowledge of proper channels of communication and lines of authority within a healthcare facility, and demonstrate knowledge of various technologies used in the medical field.